phpgoodness/phpgoodness.com/docs/pages/articles/how-to-write-a-php-extension-with-zig.md

 You should see `Hello from ZIG!`.

 Congratulations!
-You have just written a PHP extension in Zig!
+You have just written a PHP extension with Zig!

 ## Conclusion